omnigres/omnigres/extensions/omni_schema/docs/reference.md

 It is also important to note that a temporary database is created in the current cluster (and using the same credentials as the caller) in order to plan the statements to be used by `make`.
 Therefore the user executing this should have all appropriate system privileges.
-Create a blank temporary database to run assemble_schema.

 !!! tip "Checking the execution plan"